fwcd/the-rhythm-of-salsa/README.md

-# Introduction to Salsa
+# The Rhythm of Salsa

-A playground serving as a small introduction to the fundamentals of Salsa music and Cuban-style Salsa dancing.
+An interactive playground serving as a small introduction to the fundamentals of Salsa music.